 The 2020-2021 award cycle is now closed, please stay tuned for more details on the 2021-2022 cycle.

 Canadian Women Artists’ Award Categories

 - Printmaking/Drawing/Book Arts

-Playwright and Screenwriter Celeste Yim was named the 2019 recipient of the Canadian Women Artists' Award.
-Yim, a Toronto, Ontario native, is currently on a scholarship to pursue a Master of Fine Arts degree from NYU Tisch School of the Arts, with an anticipated graduation date of 2020.
-In May 2019, Yim’s Not Only Is Everyone As Wonderful was produced by Theater Masters in the National MFA Playwrights Festival at Theater Row in New York City; it will be published by Samuel French in 2020.
+Playwright and Screenwriter Celeste Yim was named the 2019 recipient of the Canadian Women Artists’ Award.
+Yim, who was born in Toronto, Ontario, received a Master of Fine Arts degree from NYU Tisch School of the Arts in 2020.
+In May 2019, Yim’s Not Only Is Everyone As Wonderful was produced by Theater Masters in the National MFA Playwrights Festival at Theater Row in New York City.
+It is published by Samuel French.